 •Black & White Plaid

-* PLEASE NOTE: these masks do have removable valves for easy cleaning and for insertion of recommended PM2.5 filters.
+* PLEASE NOTE: these masks do have two layers of fabric (the pocket) separating the valve and the mouth.
+The valves are removable for easy cleaning and the pockets are for insertion of recommended PM 2.5 filters.
 Here are more details on the importance of using filters:

 “Based on our current tests, fabrics [alone] are not very efficient in stopping aerosols in a size range of 100 to 400 nanometers,” researchers report.
 For reference, viral particles from the coronavirus have been found to be as small as 70 nanometers.
 “This is especially the case for single-layered fabrics.
 If no filters are available, people should use multiple layers of fabrics, while making sure that there is no leakage from the side of the mask.”